 - Study the Standards of Accreditation and Standards of Learning to determine which standards impose costs on local governments that are not recognized in state funding formulas.
 In particular, changes adopted since 2009 to SOAs and SOLs should be examined, as state funding on a per-pupil basis and accounting for inflation and enrollment growth remains below 2009 appropriated levels. - Re-examine those Standards of Quality that the Board of Education has recommended, but that the General Assembly has not funded.
 These standards reflect prevailing practices necessary to improve children's academic performance.
 Student academic performance is required for schools to meet the accountability standards under the SOL and SOA.
-If funding is not available to pay for prevailing practices, the accountability standards should be adjusted so that local governments are not in the position of having to bear the entire burden of meeting these unfunded mandates. - Conduct a study that examines how other states fund education and whether the Commonwealth should use a funding strategy that establishes a more realistic base foundation amount per pupil plus add-on funding to reflect higher costs for educating at-risk, disabled, ESL, and gifted students, etc. as well as funding for capital costs.
+If funding is not available to pay for prevailing practices, the accountability standards should be adjusted so that local governments are not in the position of having to bear the entire burden of meeting these unfunded mandates. - Conduct a study that examines how other states fund education and whether the Commonwealth should use a funding strategy that establishes a more realistic base foundation amount per pupil - plus add-on funding to reflect higher costs for educating at-risk, disabled, ESL, and gifted students, etc. as well as funding for capital costs.

 The state should provide sufficient funding for highway construction and maintenance, public transportation infrastructure and maintenance, ports, airports, and freight and passenger rail to promote economic development and public safety.
+If the General Assembly chooses a funding approach that emphasizes regional efforts, then such opportunities should be made available across the Commonwealth.